-The Mortgage Revenue Bond (MRB) Program, administered by SHFDA, is the State's primary tool for expanding homeownership opportunities for low and moderate income families in South Carolina.
+• Mortgage Revenue Bond (MRB) Program - The MRB Program administered by SHFDA is the state's primary tool for expanding homeownership opportunities for low and moderate income families in South Carolina.
 The sale of tax exempt bonds to investors provides the bulk of the funding available to qualified, first-time homebuyers.
 Banks and mortgage companies originate mortgage loans on the agency's behalf and offer them at reduced interest rates.
 This below market rate financing provides the edge needed to make homeownership affordable for many of the state's lower income residents.
 Maximum purchase price and borrower income limits apply and typically vary by county.

-South Carolina Housing Trust Fund

-In 1992, landmark legislation established the South Carolina Housing Trust Fund and created a valuable resource for affordable rental housing and homeownership opportunities for low income residents of the state.
-Funding comes from a dedicated portion of the deed stamp tax, tying annual funding levels directly to the state's level of real estate activity.

-Awards from the Housing Trust Fund are available to eligible non-profit housing development sponsors in all 46 counties.
-Funds are awarded on a quarterly basis and can be used to finance acquisition or construction of affordable single family homes or the development of affordable group homes for the disabled, emergency housing for battered women and their children, single room occupancy units for working homeless and disabled veterans, and multifamily rental units for single-parent households, families and the elderly.
-SHFDA provides technical assistance and compliance monitoring of Housing Trust Fund financed developments.
-Proposals are submitted to SHFDA's Board of Commissioners and awards are made based on local housing needs, development feasibility, and available resources.

-Multifamily Tax Exempt Bond Program

-SHFDA's Multifamily Tax Exempt Bond Program provides permanent real estate financing for property being developed for multifamily rental use through the sale of tax-exempt revenue bonds.
-Since 1982, the Multi-Family Tax Exempt Bond Finance Program has provided permanent financing for apartments in more than 50 complexes located throughout the state.
+- South Carolina Housing Trust Fund created in 1992, the South Carolina Housing Trust Fund legislation established a valuable resource for affordable rental housing development, as well as assistance to low income residents of the state to help provide homeownership opportunities.
+Funding comes from a dedicated portion of the deed stamp tax, tying annual funding levels directly to the state's level of real estate activity (and resulting in lower levels of funding in recent years).
+Awards from the Housing Trust Fund are available to eligible non-profit housing development sponsors in all 46 counties and can be used to finance acquisition or construction of affordable single family homes or the development of affordable group homes for the disabled, emergency housing for battered women and their children, single room occupancy units for working homeless and disabled veterans, and multifamily rental units for single-parent households, families and the elderly.
+Proposals are submitted to SHFDA's Board of Commissioners and awards are made on quarterly basis to projects that address local housing needs and can demonstrate development and financial feasibility.
+SHFDA then provides technical assistance and compliance monitoring for Housing Trust Fund financed developments. - Multifamily Tax Exempt Bond Program SHFDA's Multifamily Tax Exempt Bond Program provides permanent real estate financing for property being developed for multifamily rental use through the sale of tax-exempt revenue bonds.
 Financing is available to non-profit and for-profit sponsors, or developers, who agree to set aside: a) at least 20% of the units for households with annual gross incomes at or below 50% of the area median income, or b) 40% or more of the units for households whose annual gross income is at or below 60% of the area median.
-After a development has been placed in service, SHFDA staff review tenant records and development financial records, perform physical site inspections to ensure compliance with management and operating restrictions, and approve and conduct training for management personnel.

-Low Income Housing Tax Credit Program

-The Low Income Housing Tax Credit Program (LIHTC) is a federal program administered in South Carolina by SHFDA.
+After a development has been placed in service, SHFDA staff review tenant records and development financial records, perform physical site inspections to ensure compliance with management and operating restrictions, and approve and conduct training for management personnel. - Low Income Housing Tax Credit Program (LIHTC) The Federal LIHTC Program is administered in South Carolina by SHFDA.
 Its purpose is to provide an incentive to owners developing affordable multifamily rental housing.
 Allocations of credits are used to leverage public, private and other funds in order to keep rents affordable.
 Developments that may qualify for credits include new construction, acquisition with rehabilitation, and rehabilitation and adaptive re-use.
 Developers who are awarded tax credits must agree to keep apartments affordable and available to lower income tenants for at least 30 years.